Political ethics: Binding foundations

-Moral foundations, political identity and moral political judgements
+Moral foundations, political identity, and moral political judgments

-Graham et al. (2009) conducted a study to determine whether moral judgments about politics are affected a certain way by explicit or implicit political identities.
+Graham et al. (2009) conducted a study to determine whether moral judgments about politics are affected by explicit or implicit political identities.
 Explicit political identity is the identity supplied by the study participant explicitly during the study.
 Implicit political identity is the participant's identity determined by the scientists based on an IAT test.

-For both, explicitly and implicitly supplied identities, they found that liberals gave more weightage to the individualizing foundations than the binding foundations, while making a moral judgment regarding political issues.
+For both explicitly and implicitly supplied identities, they found that liberals gave more weightage to the individualizing foundations than the binding foundations, while making a moral judgment regarding political issues.
 On the other hand, the conservatives seemed to give an approximately equal weightage to both classes of foundations.
 However, they note that this distinction is not necessarily true across time and space.

 Criticisms

-Some critics (so-called political realists) argue that ethics has no place in politics.
-If politicians are to be effective in the real world, they cannot be bound by moral rules.
-They have to pursue the national interest.
+Some critics (termed political realists) argue that ethics has no place in politics.
+If politicians are to be effective in the real world, they cannot be bound by moral rules and must pursue the national interest.
 However, Walzer points out that if the realists are asked to justify their claims, they will almost always appeal to moral principles of their own (for example, to show that ethics is harmful or counterproductive).

-Another kind of criticism comes from those who argue that we should not pay so much attention to politicians and policies but should instead look more closely at the larger structures of society where the most serious ethical problems lie.
+Another kind of criticism comes from those who argue that citizens should not pay so much attention to politicians and policies but should instead look more closely at the larger structures of society where the most serious ethical problems lie.
 Advocates of political ethics respond that while structural injustice should not be ignored, too much emphasis on structures neglects the human agents who are responsible for changing them.